ShaunAryan28/React-Redux-App/README.md

-# Getting Started with Create React App
+# Shopping Cart Implementation Using React-Redux

 This project uses:
 -React